storcale/beaverOS/README.md

 # beaverOS

 ## How to run:
-Make sure to have script execution policy enabler Launch scripts/boot.ps1
+Make sure to have script execution policy enabled Launch scripts/boot.ps1

 ### Components: